Derivation of the Schwarzschild solution: Using the weak-field approximation to find K and S

 is the definition of the Schwarzschild radius for an object of mass $m$, so the Schwarzschild metric may be rewritten in the alternative form:

 which shows that the metric becomes singular approaching the event horizon (that is, $r \rightarrow r_\text{s}$).
 The metric singularity is not a physical one (although there is a real physical singularity at $r=0$), as can be shown by using a suitable coordinate transformation (e.g. the Kruskal–Szekeres coordinate system).

 Alternate derivation using known physics in special cases

+[This derivation is flawed because it assumes Kepler's 3rd law.
+This is unfounded because that law has relativistic corrections.
+For example, the meaning of "r" is physical distance in that classical law, and merely a coordinate in General Relativity.]
 The Schwarzschild metric can also be derived using the known physics for a circular orbit and a temporarily stationary point mass.
 Start with the metric with coefficients that are unknown coefficients of $r$: